Revise and resubmit

 Once you receive your examination outcome you should schedule a meeting with your supervisory team to review the examiners’ reports and discuss their feedback.
 You should decide in consultation with the supervisory team how you will address any amendments requested by the examiners.

 You will formalise your amendments by writing a response to the examiners.
-This document will be submitted at the same time as your revised thesis or project, and once approved by your senior supervisor and Dean/ Head of School, will be provided to your examiners.
+This document will be submitted at the same time as your revised submission.

 The recommended format for this response is as a table with columns that list the examiners’ comments, your response, and the page reference.
 While the presentation of this document is ultimately at your discretion, ensure you approach this document from an academic perspective and do not include your personal circumstances.

 You must detail how the amendments were made, or write a reasoned justification as to why you do not consider certain amendments to be necessary.

-To re-submit successfully you will need to upload as three separate PDF files:
+To re-submit successfully you will need to upload two separate PDF files:

 - your revised thesis; and

 - your response to the examiners.

-For details on the required formatting of your thesis or project please refer to Submitting your thesis or project for examination.
-Any thesis or project that does not comply with the formatting standard will be returned for changes.
+For details on the required formatting of your submission please refer to Submitting for examination.
+Any submission that does not comply with the formatting standard will be returned for changes.

 You will receive a notification from the SGR Examinations Office once your record has been received and approved.
 It takes approximately three working days from the date you re-submit your work via the Candidate Centre for the SGR examinations team to process your re-submission.